Frederick Law Olmsted: U.S. park designer

-In 1865, Vaux and Olmsted formed Olmsted, Vaux & Co.
-When Olmsted returned to New York, he and Vaux designed Prospect Park; suburban Chicago's Riverside parks; the park system for Buffalo, New York; Milwaukee, Wisconsin's grand necklace of parks; and the Niagara Reservation at Niagara Falls and Belle Isle in Detroit.
+In 1865, he and Vaux formed Olmsted, Vaux & Co.
+When Olmsted returned to New York, he and Vaux designed Prospect Park; the planned Chicago suburb of Riverside, Illinois; the park system for Buffalo, New York; Milwaukee's grand necklace of parks; and the Niagara Reservation at Niagara Falls and Belle Isle in Detroit.

-Olmsted not only created numerous city parks around the country, he also conceived of entire systems of parks and interconnecting parkways to connect certain cities to green spaces.
-Some of the best examples of the scale on which Olmsted worked are the park system designed for Buffalo, New York, one of the largest projects; the system he designed for Milwaukee, Wisconsin, and the park system designed for Louisville, Kentucky, which was one of only four completed Olmsted-designed park systems in the world.
+Olmsted conceived of entire systems of parks and interconnecting parkways to connect certain cities to green spaces.
+Some of the best examples of the scale on which he worked are the park system designed for Buffalo, one of the largest projects; the system he designed for Milwaukee, and the park system designed for Louisville, Kentucky, which was one of only four completed Olmsted-designed park systems in the world.

 Olmsted was a frequent collaborator with architect Henry Hobson Richardson, for whom he devised the landscaping schemes for half a dozen projects, including Richardson's commission for the Buffalo State Asylum.
-In 1871, Olmsted designed the grounds for the Hudson River State Hospital for the Insane in Poughkeepsie.
+In 1871, Olmsted and Vaux designed the grounds for the Hudson River State Hospital for the Insane in Poughkeepsie.

 In 1883, Olmsted established what is considered to be the first full-time landscape architecture firm in Brookline, Massachusetts.
 He called the home and office compound Fairsted.
 It is now the restored Frederick Law Olmsted National Historic Site.
 From there Olmsted designed Boston's Emerald Necklace, the campuses of Wellesley College, Smith College, Stanford University and the University of Chicago, as well as the 1893 World's Fair in Chicago, among many other projects.

+Olmsted was one of the planners of the National Zoo in Washington, D.C., which was founded in 1889.